 Aurizon's Platinum Partnership with the Australian National Committee for UN Women is aimed at empowering women and ensuring gender equality in the workplace.

-Aurizon is proud to elevate its long standing relationship with the Australian National Committee for UN Women to Platinum Partnership from 2015.
+Aurizon has a long standing relationship with the Australian National Committee for UN Women as a Platinum Partner.

 UN Women's priority areas are: